bawse/Envairo/README.md

 5. Select the folder containing this extension
 6. Click the extension icon in the toolbar

-## Usage
+## Quick Start

+### Test the Sustainability Advisor

+1. Visit any Amazon product page (e.g., clothing, phone cases, electronics)
+2. Open DevTools Console (F12)
+3. See sustainability analysis automatically generated
+4. Check `window.__sustainabilityAdvisorData` for extracted info

+### Test the AI Glass Interface

-1. Click the extension icon
+1. Click the extension icon in toolbar
 2. Wait for "✅ AI is ready!" status
-3. Type a prompt (e.g., "Write a haiku about coding")
+3. Type a prompt (e.g., "Write a haiku about sustainability")
-4. Click "Send Prompt"
+4. Click "Stream Response" or "Get Response"
 5. Watch the AI generate a response!

 ## Troubleshooting